 About Pula Arena

-Built in the first century AD, Pula Arena was constructed during the reign of the Emperor Vespasian, who was also responsible for founding the Colosseum.
+Pula Arena, also known as Pula Amphitheatre, is a dramatic historic Roman amphitheatre in Pula, Croatia.
+Built in the 1st century AD, Pula Arena was constructed during the reign of the Emperor Vespasian who was also responsible for founding the Colosseum.

 Discover the best Historic Sites in Croatia, from Dubrovnik to Stradun and more, includes an interactive map of Croatian cultural places and landmarks.